-- To transfer settings between the PC and the device. - For downloading firmware updates and menu text editing.
+- To transfer settings information to/from the PC from/to the device. - For downloading firmware updates and menu text editing.

 The port is intended for temporary connection during testing, installation and commissioning.
 It is not intended to be used for permanent SCADA communications.
 This port supports the Courier communication protocol only.
 Courier is a proprietary communication protocol to allow communication with a range of protection equipment, and between the device and the Windows-based support software package.